-Since we want our sons to do better than we did and avoid our mistakes, it can lead to us also being overly critical.
-We look for opportunities where we can ‘coach’ our sons up and offer advice.
-However, many times it just ends up making our sons feel like they aren’t good enough.
-Even compliments can be accompanied by a criticism, “You made a great play out there at second.
-Next time throw to first and complete the double play.”
-We want to be able to teach our sons valuable lessons like this, but it’s important to evaluate how many of your compliments also include an ‘opportunity for growth’.
+Since we want our sons to do better than we did and avoid our mistakes, it can lead to our being overly critical.
+We look for opportunities to coach our sons up and offer advice.
+However, many times it, we just end up making our sons feel like they aren’t good enough.
+Even compliments can be accompanied by a criticism: “You made a great play out there at second.
+Next time, throw to first and complete the double play.”
+We want to be able to teach our sons valuable lessons like this, but it’s important to evaluate how many of your compliments also include an “opportunity for growth.”

 Result: The son never feels like he’s good enough.

-I’ll be the first to admit.
-I love watching my son win games.
-It’s an exciting and fun feeling.
-That feeling can get addicting and the desire to experience more can become emotional.
-All of a sudden you can get mad when it doesn’t happen.
-If our emotions are regulated by our son’s achievements or that of his teams then we need to pull the reigns back.
-It’s fine to enjoy the wins or to feel bummed with them during losses, but we need to remember it’s about them not us.
+I’ll be the first to admit—I love watching my son win games.
+It’s exciting and fun.
+That feeling can get addicting, and the desire to experience more can become emotional.
+All of a sudden you get mad when it doesn’t happen.
+If our emotions are regulated by our sons’ achievements or that of their teams, then we need to pull back.
+It’s fine to enjoy the wins or to feel bummed with our sons during losses, but we need to remember it’s about them, not us.
 As dads, we need to be a source of encouragement, not one of pressure.

 Result: The son feels like the dad’s love is based on his performance.